OatmealDome/BlueBirdDX/README.md

 * Core: runs in the background and sends posts to each social media site
 * WebApp: allows the user to create threads and upload media via their web browser (also contains an API backend)

 MongoDB is used as the database system, and media files are stored on an Amazon S3 bucket.
 If a post contains a quoted tweet, Selenium WebDriver is used to generate a screenshot of the tweet which is then attached to posts made on non-Twitter social media services.
+NATS is used as a way for the WebApp to trigger events on the Core.

 TextWrapper is a small Node application that wraps the twitter-text library.
 Please check [its README file](BlueBirdDX.TextWrapper/README.md) for more information.